 Maybe tweak the settings a bit.
 Jesus Christ.
 You could have bought a stationary with two Titans at that price.

-Apple-Not even Once For gaming.
+go to site Apple-Not even Once For gaming.
 Are you sure it's using the m to run the game and not the Intel integrated graphics?
 NVidia tries to switch them on the fly when loading games but it doesn't always work.
 If you have the new Retina with the m and it doesn't run smoothly it is probably software related.
 Try making sure it's running off of the m and not an integrated chip.
 Yeah that sounds like it could be the problem.
 You should also try downloading GeForce Experience if you haven't already.

 It'll automatically manage the right drivers for you.